slphyx/quotesyR/README.md

 # quotesyR

-This is an R package for printing a quote on screen.
-The quotes were taken from https://github.com/dwyl/quotes for the inspiring quotes and from https://github.com/aalhossary/gromacs-HREMD/blob/master/share/top/gurgle.dat for the funny quotes.
+This is an R package for randomly showing a quote on screen.
+The quotes were taken from https://github.com/dwyl/quotes for the "inspiring" quotes and from https://github.com/aalhossary/gromacs-HREMD/blob/master/share/top/gurgle.dat for the "funny" quotes.

 ## Installation